TheAnswer07/Weather_Dashboard/README.md

 ### Features:

-Using Materialize CSS for styling
+Materialize CSS for styling |
-Using Open Weather Map API
+Open Weather Map API |
+Search area to enter a city in order to get information about its local Temperature (in °F), Humidity (in %), Wind speed (in mph) and UV index

 ### Contribution: